G-Research/siembol/docs/siembol_ui/how-tos/how_to_manage_applications.md

 # How to manage applications
-Admins can manage applications from the admin panel by clicking on the orange top right `Manage Applications` button (see screenshot below).
+Admin users can manage applications from the admin panel by clicking on the top right `Manage Applications` button (see screenshot below).

 <img src="../screenshots/admin_editor.png" alt="drawing"/>